 Congressman Marchant currently serves on the House Committee on Ways & Means.
 The Ways and Means Committee is often said to be the most influential committee because of its broad jurisdiction that includes tax policy, Social Security, trade, and Medicare.
 Congressman Marchant serves as a member of the Subcommittee on Oversight and the Subcommittee on Select Revenue Measures.
 In the 113th Congress, he was selected by Ways and Means Chairman Dave Camp to Chair the Tax Reform Working Group on Debt, Equity and Capital as part of the Committee’s effort to achieve comprehensive tax reform.

 Congressman Marchant is also an active member of the Republican Study Committee (RSC).
 The RSC is a group of House Republicans organized for the purpose of advancing a conservative social and economic agenda in the House of Representatives.

 Congressman Marchant and his wife Donna reside in Coppell, Texas.
-They raised their four children (three sons and one daughter) in the 24th District and are proud grandparents of two granddaughters.
+They raised their four children (three sons and one daughter) in the 24th District and are proud grandparents of three granddaughters.
 He is a graduate of R.L.
 Turner High School in Carrollton, Texas and holds an honorary doctorate degree from Southern Nazarene University.

 United States Congressman, 2005 -